 My rating: 2 of 5 stars

 Bottom line: I don’t recommend this book.
-3 of 10 points.
+4 out of ten.